Console Wars: Is the Sega Dreamcast & The Xbox Related?

 Let's Discuss if Sega DreamCast is the first version of the original Microsoft Xbox Console

 While Microsoft’s machine has built a solid reputation for itself.
 Through solid hardware and an extensive game's library, it didn’t materialize out of thin air.
 In fact, it wasn’t even the first of the famous “sixth-generation” of consoles.
 That honor goes to the Sega DreamCast, which was Sega’s last-ditch effort to save a sinking ship.
 And recapture some Sega Genesis mojo they’d lost along the way.

-The Dreamcast exploded on the scene upon its release in 1999 to rave reviews and high sales, and yet just 18 months later it was discontinued, making room for Xbox’s meteoric rise.
-But is that all there is to the story, or are these two consoles more intertwined than the official records suggest?
-Was the Xbox merely a successor to the Dreamcast’s historical footnote, or is there an argument to be made that it paved the way for Microsoft’s console?
+The Sega DreamCast exploded on the scene upon its release in 1999.
+The Dreamcast had rave reviews and high sales.
+Then 18 months later it was discontinued, making room for Xbox’s meteoric rise.
+But is that all there is to the story?
+Are these two consoles more intertwined than the official records suggest?
+Was the Xbox a successor to the Sega DreamCast’s historical footnote?
+Is there an argument to be made that it paved the way for Microsoft’s console?
 Here’s looking at the question from a few different perspectives.

-Right off gamers will notice an aesthetic similarity between Dreamcast and Xbox—and it’s found in the controllers.
-While it’s true that there aren’t worlds of difference between many console controllers, it’s clear that Microsoft was influenced by the Dreamcast when they designed their stick.
-Certainly this can be seen in the four A, X, B, Y buttons in diamond configuration, as well as the sheer size and bulk of the controller.
+Right off, gamers will notice an aesthetic similarity between the two consoles controllers.
+While it’s true that there aren’t worlds of difference between many console controllers.
+Yet, it’s clear that Microsoft was influenced by the Sega DreamCast.
+When they designed their stick.
+This can be seen in the four A, X, B, Y buttons in diamond configuration, as well as the sheer size and bulk of the controller.
 But the real tell is the ports.
-The Dreamcast controller came with two expansion ports and—surprise, surprise—the Xbox aped that very feature.
+The Sega DreamCast controller came with two expansion ports.
+Surprise, surprise—the Xbox aped that very same feature.